malmarz/website/content/en/courses/350/poll-proj/part3.md

 2. Clone your assignment project using GitHub desktop to your computer and remember to work on the main/master branch.
 3. When done, commit then push your work using GitHub Desktop.
 You can continue to make changes and push code after submission.

-## Grading Criteria
+## Grading Criteria (Total 100 pts, 10% of total grade)

-- If submitted project doesn't work, you will receive any credit for this optional assignment
+- If submitted project doesn't work, you will Not receive any credits for this assignment
+- Demonstrating proper team work and collaboration **25 pts**
+    - Use of pull requests, branching, and proper merging will be checked.
-- If submitted project works, breakdown of grades shown next to each requirement (Partial credit could be awarded) and it will replace the lowest grade for other assignments
+- If submitted project works, breakdown of grades shown next to each requirement (Partial credit could be awarded) **75 pts**